 What is Prolotherapy?

-Prolotherapy (Sclerotherapy) is the stimulation of the formation of fibrous connective tissue of the body, in a specific location by the specific application of a sclerosing modality.
-Most of the medications are known as sclerosants.
+Prolotherapy is the stimulation of the formation of fibrous connective tissue of the body, in a specific location by the specific application of a regenerative modality.

 Two seminar-type conventions are held each year; in conjunction with the American Osteopathic Association in the Fall, and independently in the Spring.